-- 4.1.
-When operating the Grievance Policy & Procedure, the Let's Play Project is committed to fairness and transparency and will aim to ensure the following: - 4.1.1.
-Matters will be dealt with promptly and will not be unreasonably delayed - 4.1.2.
-At all stages of the formal Grievance process the Core Team member or Playworker raising the Grievance will have the right to be accompanied - 4.1.3.
+- 4.1.2.
+Matters will be dealt with promptly and will not be unreasonably delayed - 4.1.3.
+At all stages of the formal Grievance process the Core Team member or Playworker raising the Grievance will have the right to be accompanied - 4.1.4.
 Core Team and Playworkers will have the right to Appeal against any Grievance outcome